-Entering his eighth season at the helm of the UAB baseball program, head coach Brian Shoop continues to have the Blazers succeed both on and off the playing field.
+Entering his ninth season at the helm of the UAB baseball program, head coach Brian Shoop continues to have the Blazers succeed both on and off the playing field.

 Shoop led the Blazers on a historic run in 2012, guiding the Green and Gold to its first-ever Conference USA Tournament Championship and second NCAA appearance in program history.